squidfunk/mkdocs-material/docs/plugins/social.md

 ### Metadata

-The social plugin supports overriding select settings on a page-by-page basis through metadata (front matter) in order to customize social card generation for a page or [for an entire subsection] of your project by leveraging the [meta] plugin.
+The plugin allows to override a subset of settings through metadata (front matter) in order to customize social card generation for a single page or [for an entire subsection] of your project by leveraging the [meta] plugin.

 The following settings are available via metadata: